rschristopher/ischristtrue.com/src/modern-views/free-will.md

-The antithetical reaction to monergism came from the writings of [Jacobus Arminius](https://en.wikipedia.org/wiki/Jacobus_Arminius) whose views led (inevitably) to a schism within the Calvinist churches, such that the [Remonstrant Brotherhood](https://en.wikipedia.org/wiki/Remonstrants) split from the Dutch Reformed Church.
+The antithetical reaction to monergism came from the writings of [Jacobus Arminius](https://en.wikipedia.org/wiki/Jacobus_Arminius) whose views led (inevitably) to a schism within the Dutch Reformed Church, such that the [Remonstrant Brotherhood](https://en.wikipedia.org/wiki/Remonstrants) split from the Dutch Reformed Church.
 The Remonstrant Arminian view was explicitly condemned